 Residents who are vacating their apartment are asked to commit to a specific move out date.
 The agreed upon date will be used to determine the appropriate rent charges for the final month of occupancy.
 The resident must schedule a check out appointment with the Housing Coordinator on the date they are scheduled to move out of their apartment.
-Residents that change a check-out appointment after it has been set will be charged a check-out appointment change fee.
+Residents that change a check-out appointment due to not being ready after it has been set may be charged a check-out appointment change fee.